On the Formation of Min-weight Codewords of Polar/PAC Codes and Its Applications: Conclusion

 From Claim 1 and \eqref{Old_Claim2}, we can conclude that

 \end{itemize} Thus, the relation ($\ref{eq:g_i_c}$) holds for $n+1$ in Case 2 as well.\qedhere \end{proof}

 Lemma \ref{lem:main} is a fundamental tool that we rely on throughout this paper.
-The first use of this lemma is to determine the weight of a row $\bgi$ and the weight of a sum of two rows $\bgi+\bgj$ based on the supports of the binary representations of $i$ and $j$ as follows.
+Based on this lemma, we can easily determine the weight of a row $\bgi$ and the weight of a sum of two rows $\bgi+\bgj$ based on the supports of the binary representations of $i$ and $j$ as follows.

 \begin{corollary} For $i$ and $j$ in $[0,2^n-1]$, we have

 \end{corollary} \begin{proof}

 From Lemma~\ref{lem:main}, we have